WELCOME!

 I was never the artistic type.
 If you looked at the first eighteen years of my life, you would have thought I was on my way to a typical STEM career.
 I might have ended up in one if it weren't for a brain injury I received when I was eighteen.

-My eyesight was heavily impacted, and I developed a cognitive-visual impairment.
+My vestibular system was heavily impacted, and I developed a cognitive-balance impairment.
 This condition kept me from going outside for long periods of time over three years.
 It wasn't until I finally managed to see a specialist in my condition that it was caught and I was able to begin effective treatment.

 Photography is an excellent way to establish a relationship.
 Perhaps it was the nature of having impaired vision, perhaps it was the desire to be in the outdoors after being trapped inside for years, but photography offered me the perfect way of re-establishing my place in the world.
 Landscape photography became my motivation to get out of the house and experience nature.